GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-hadoop/README.md

 ### Download Open JDK and Dependent Packages

-The sample uses [Open JDK](http://openjdk.java.net/) as Java runtime environment.
+The application uses [Open JDK](http://openjdk.java.net/) as Java runtime environment.
 Open JDK Java Runtime Environment is distributed under [GNU Public License version 2](http://www.gnu.org/licenses/gpl-2.0.html).
 User must agree to the license to use Open JDK.

-Create a directory called "deb_packages" under the root directory of the sample.
+Create a directory called "deb_packages" under the root directory of this application.

 Download amd64 package of openjdk-6-jre-headless, and architecture-common package of openjdk-6-jre-lib from the following sites.